piouson/kubernetes-bootcamp/README.md

 10. List all pods and their IPs
 11. Print the Service env-vars from one of the pods and compare to results in [3]
 12. List endpoints, and pods with their IPs
-13. Access the app by the Service `$ClusterIP:$Port` using `curl`
+13. Access the app by the Service: `curl $ClusterIP:$Port`
-14. Access the app by the Service `$ClusterIP:$Port` from the container host `minikube ssh`
+14. Access the app by the Service from the container host: `minikube ssh` then `curl $ClusterIP:$Port`
 15. Run a `busybox` Pod with a shell connected interactively and perform the following commands:
    - run `cat /etc/resolv.conf` and review the output
    - run `nslookup webserver` (service name) and review the output
    - what IPs and/or qualified names do these match?
+16. Run a temporary `nginx:alpine` Pod to query the Service by name:
+   - first run `kubectl run mypod --rm -it --image=nginx:alpine -- sh`
+   - then once in container, run `curl $SERVICE_NAME:$PORT`
+   - you should run `curl $SERVICE_NAME.$SERVICE_NAMESPACE:$PORT` if the Service and the temporary Pod are in separate Namespaces
-16. Delete created resources
+17. Delete created resources
-17. Explore the Service object and the Service spec
+18. Explore the Service object and the Service spec

 <details>
 <summary>lab 8.1 solution</summary>